Lukasz-pluszczewski/simple-express/README.md

 `npm run demo`

 ## Changelog
+### 3.1.0
+- Added support for asyncLocalStorage: global and for current request
+- Added getRequestContext and getGlobalContext helpers

 ### 3.0.0
 - Moved express to peerDependencies and included support for express 5
 - Complete rewrite - now the whole codebase is written in typescript